 I was there for 5 years and developed a new style of Shiatsu, “Movement Shiatsu”.
-Then, after a few less trips to Japan, I opened my own school.
+Then, after an extended trip to Japan, I opened my own school.
 That was 30 years ago!
 “Movement Shiatsu” developed from the principles I learned from Aikido, but especially from a long period of work with children with disabilities.
-Working with these children, I noticed that they were “dispossessed of their minds” by the therapies they received.
-Disabled children were mainly treated by physiotherapy who wanted to put their bodies as “normal” as possible.
+Working with these children, I noticed that they were disempowered by the therapies they received.
+Disabled children were mainly treated by physiotherapy which wanted to make their bodies as “normal” as possible.
 But the only result was that the children felt that basically something was wrong with them, as a person.
 From my side I told myself that everyone, and not just children, needs to feel good and whole.
 Only then can they explore areas where they have problems without losing their bearings.

 I started working with these children first all they could do easily , rather than focusing on their problems.
 It was a real success!
 The sessions brought them (and me too) a lot of joy and care.
 And from this joy and care, they found the courage to work on areas of their bodies more difficult to access.
 Then I thought I would do the same with the adults.
 People usually focus on what is wrong with them, instead of what is good in them.
 This is why the basis of the “Movement Shiatsu” is to explore the client’s capacity , rather than his or her incapacity .
 This helps the client to explore himself as he isand to cherish that.
 And only after this step, we explore how to develop areas that are problematic.

 This is a complete change of point of view, because you see things in reverse of what is generally taught.
 Does this mean that you work in shiatsu only with mobilizations or do you also use the meridians?